United Overseas Bank: Philippines

 In November 1999, UOB bought a 60% stake in a local bank, Westmont Bank and the bank was renamed UOB Philippines.
 In July 2002, UOB increased it stake to 100%, resulting in UOB Philippines becoming a wholly owned subsidiary of the banking group.
 In 2006, UOB Philippines's 66 bank branches were sold to Banco De Oro Universal Bank and the bank ceased to be a commercial bank, with its license converted into a thrift bank license.

 In August 2015, Bangko Sentral ng Pilipinas, the central bank of the Philippines, approved the bank's application for a commercial bank license, and in the following year UOB Philippines opened its first commercial branch in Manila, being the 6th foreign bank in the Philippines to receive the license.

 South Korea

 In 1983, UOB opened its first representative office in Seoul and in 1998, the bank has a total of S$81 million assets in South Korea.
 The bank currently operates a branch in Seoul.

 Thailand

 UOB Thailand’s Sukhumvit Office is located at Phrom Phong in Bangkok.

 UOB merged Radanasin Bank with Bank of Asia in 2005 with 154 branches across Thailand.

+UOB completed the acquisition of Citigroup’s consumer banking businesses in Thailand in November 2022.